-Whether you go for electric or acoustic, we’ve prepared a range of the best beginner guitar options that hit the mark in terms of sound, build quality and playability.
+Whether you go for electric or acoustic, our experts have prepared a range of the best beginner guitar options that hit the mark in terms of sound, build quality and playability.
 All of the guitars on our list clock in at under $500/£500 - and some come in well under that figure.